 If the matching visit is not a success, then further options will be discussed between you and the Assistance Dog team.

-If the match is successful, you will be called to Class.
+If the match is successful, you will be called to class at our Training Centre.

 What does “called to class” mean?

 If the match is successful, you will be invited to Assistance Dog Training - what we call "Class".
-It is a residential training course that lasts up to 5 days with only one parent, (unless both parents want to attend) attending at our National Training Centre.
-No children are allowed to attend the training at the Centre.
+It is a residential training course that lasts up to 5 days, with only one parent, (unless both parents want to attend) attending at our Training Centre in Cork.
+No children are allowed to attend.

 Class training helps to establish the partnership between the parent and the Assistance Dog before the parent brings the dog home at the end of class.
-We aim to give you at least 3–4 weeks notice, except under extenuating circumstances.
+We aim to give you at least 3–4 weeks' notice of class, except under extenuating circumstances.

-If I am placed on the waiting list to be considered for an Assistance Dog, how long will it take before I am “called to class” if I proceed through every step?
+If I am placed on the waiting list, how long will it take before I am called to class if I proceed through every step?

 This will depend on the age of your child at the time of applying.
 There are many factors that can influence waiting times, including: